Combodo/iTop/readme.txt

 New pattern accepting the new global Top Level Domains (gTLD) Allow "Support Agents" to put an Incident in "Pending" state.
 #747: protects against the non-existence of the UserRequest class (which is not always installed).
+Allow Support Agents to perform "wait for approval" on a UserRequest ticket.
+#757 UserRequest to Problem/Change relation should be N:M, not 1:N
+#837 Remove [+] button on external keys where it's not meaningful
++ button had been removed for all ExternalKey having a complex filter defined
+#835 Remove dependency between ticket and Delivery model
+#834 Add IP for Virtual Machine
+#824 Change ranking in CI Overview dashboard
+#836 Adding linkset "applicationsolution_list" in details list

 Miscellaneous fixes
 -------------------
-Localization: French and german (#562 and #760) have been reviewed.
+Localization: French and German and Spanish (#832, #562 and #760) have been reviewed.
 Compiler
 - added "constants"
 - added brand management